1. Before you accept

 Handbook of Student Regulations

 In addition to these terms and conditions, all applicants and students are required to abide by the Handbook of Student Regulations which explains students’ rights and obligations.
-It covers areas such as enrolment, disciplinary rules, and credit control and complaints procedures.
+It covers areas such as enrolment, disciplinary rules, and complaints procedures.
 Please note in particular the Student Enrolment Conditions which form the basis of your contract for tuition with NLC and the University.
-All financial matters contained in the Handbook which refer to the University should be regarded as also referring to NLC.
-The Handbook can be found on our website at https://www.northumbria.ac.uk/vc/leservteam/stud_reg_handbk/
+The Handbook can be found on our website at https://www.northumbria.ac.uk/vc/leservteam/stud_reg_handbk/.

 If you cannot access the Handbook on our website please request a copy from International Admissions or NLC.
 In the event of any conflict between the Handbook and these Terms and Conditions, the Terms and Conditions take precedence.